Jtse905/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once IIS has been setup, we need to install "IIS URL Rewrite Module 2".
+Once installed, exit the window and open up your "File Explorer" and go to the C: drive.
 </p>
 <br />